 • Explain a discount or special offer they are going to enjoy when they do what you have mentioned in the post.

 • Be sure to keep it all understandable with no ambiguity whatsoever.

 • Attract your readers by using powerful advertising words such as discover, guarantee, love, health, money, safety, etc.

 • Make it look great and interesting by sharing strange, intriguing adjectives in your headline.

 • Don’t go with headlines that are a little on the shorter side.
 You need to stick something that is more than 8-word long.
 Give your readers a clue about what you’re going to share in the post.

 Who doesn’t want headlines formulas?
 I love Jeff Goin’s headline formula and it has brought me huge traffic every time I used it.

-Under no circumstances should you be making outrageous statements just to pique people’s interest in your post – they will start reading and when your post doesn’t fulfill the promise you’ve made in the headline, you will lose credibility.
+Under no circumstances should you be making outrageous statements just to pique people’s interest in your post – they will start reading and when your post doesn’t fulfill the promise you’ve made in the blog headline, you will lose credibility.
 So, keep these points in mind and be able to create magnetic headlines that get you loyal readers.